-When a proposal is not a routine, uncontested matter and a brokerage firm has not received voting instructions from the beneficial owner of the shares with respect to that proposal, the brokerage firm cannot vote the shares on that proposal.
+When a proposal is not a routine matter and a brokerage firm has not received voting instructions from the beneficial owner of the shares with respect to that proposal, the brokerage firm cannot vote the shares on that proposal.
 This is called a broker non-vote.
-Absent instructions, your broker will NOT be able to vote your shares with respect to the election of directors, the approval of NEO compensation and the approval of the 2020 Equity and Incentive Plan. because these matters are considered to be "non-routine" matters.
-Abstentions and broker non-votes will be counted for purposes of determining whether a quorum is present, but will generally have no effect on either of the proposals described above because they are not considered votes cast.
+Absent instructions, your broker will NOT be able to vote your shares with respect to the election of directors, the approval of NEO compensation, the frequency of future votes on NEO compensation, or on the 2020 Plan Amendment, because these matters are considered to be "non-routine" matters.
+Abstentions and broker non-votes will be counted for purposes of determining whether a quorum is present, but will generally have no effect on these proposals because they are not considered votes cast.